lue-bird/elm-review-only-every-single-use-type-var-has-suffix-_/README.md

 If you see a -_

 - you know not to focus on these
-- through the review rules you can make sure that this type variable isn't used anywhere else → 2 type variables aren't accidentally the same.
+- through the review rules you can make sure that this type variable isn't used anywhere else → 2 type variables can't accidentally be the same.

 ### example